 Echo Lake may be one of our all time favorite spots for holiday décor at Walt Disney World.
 Complete with a giant tree and Gert the Dino dressed in her holiday best, the colors and aesthetic are perfect for a nostalgic Christmas photo.
 We think Hollywood Studios is one of the best places for holiday photos at Disney so be sure to keep your eyes peeled for the details!
 Its one of the reasons we think you should definitely visit Hollywood Studios for the Holidays.

 Window Displays at Walt Disney World

 We love the trolley show and we love that with each season it changes!
+It’s one of our favorite parts of Disney in the Fall.
 See the Main Street dancers dressed in festive attire and if you’re lucky, you might just be able to snag a photo with one of them!

 Christmas Tree at Animal Kingdom